hitvoice/DrQA/README.md

 A pytorch implementation of [Reading Wikipedia to Answer Open-Domain Questions](http://www-cs.stanford.edu/people/danqi/papers/acl2017.pdf) (DrQA).

-Reading comprehension is a task to produce an answer when given a question and one or more evidences (usually natural language paragraphs).
-Compared to question answering over knowledge bases, reading comprehension models are more flexible and have revealed great potential for zero-shot learning (e.g. [Zero-Shot Relation Extraction via Reading Comprehension](https://arxiv.org/abs/1706.04115)).
+Reading comprehension is a task to produce an answer when given a question and one or more pieces of evidence (usually natural language paragraphs).
+Compared to question answering over knowledge bases, reading comprehension models are more flexible and have revealed a great potential for zero-shot learning (e.g. [Zero-Shot Relation Extraction via Reading Comprehension](https://arxiv.org/abs/1706.04115)).

-[SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) is a reading comprehension benchmark where there's only a singe evidence and the answer is guaranteed to be a part of the evidence.
+[SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) is a reading comprehension benchmark where there's only a single piece of evidence and the answer is guaranteed to be a part of the evidence.
 Since the publication of SQuAD dataset, there has been fast progress in the research of reading comprehension and a bunch of great models have come out.
-DrQA is one that is conceptually simpler than most others, but still yields strong performance even as a single model.
+DrQA is one that is conceptually simpler than most others but still yields strong performance even as a single model.

 The motivation for this project is to offer a clean version of DrQA for the machine reading comprehension task, so one can quickly do some modifications and try out new ideas.
 Most of the model code is borrowed from [Facebook/ParlAI](https://github.com/facebookresearch/ParlAI/).
 Compared to the code in ParlAI, the major differences are:
 - The DrQA model is not longer wrapped in a chatbot framework, which makes the code more readable, easier to modify and is faster to train.
 The preprocessing for text corpus is performed only once, while in a dialog framework raw text is transmitted each time and preprocessing for the same text must be done again and again.
 - This is a full implementation of the original paper, while the model in ParlAI is a partial implementation, missing all grammatical features (lemma, POS tags and named entity tags).
-- When finetuning top-k embeddings, the model will finetune the embeddings of top-k question words as the original paper states, while the word dictionary in ParlAI is sorted by the frequency of all words.
+- When tuning top-k embeddings, the model will tune the embeddings of top-k question words as the original paper states, while the word dictionary in ParlAI is sorted by the frequency of all words.
 This does make a difference (see the discussion below).
 - Some minor bug fixing and enhancements (which may also appear in ParlAI in the future): pad with <\_\_NULL\_\_> instead of <\_\_UNK\_\_>, get exact answer location instead of searching with text and selecting randomly from the matches, save and resume with optimizer state dict, etc.

 The differences compared with original paper: